haakonnese/nect/README.md

 </table>

 We recommend using [conda](https://docs.anaconda.com/free/anaconda/install/) to manage the python environment.
 The project has been tested for `python=3.10,3.11` and `pytorch=2.1`, but we assume it will work with newer versions as well.
-To install the project for multiple different compute capabilities, follow the instructions in the issue [here](#install-multiple-compute-capabilities).
+To install the project for multiple different compute capabilities, follow the instructions [here](#install-multiple-compute-capabilities).

 Then create a conda environment and install all the dependencies.
 Make sure that both `PATH` and `LD_LIBRARY_PATH` includes the paths to the CUDA binaries as described in [tiny-cuda-nn](https://github.com/NVlabs/tiny-cuda-nn/) before installing.
 If you experience some error when installing related to `tiny-cuda-nn`, please go to [issues of tiny-cuda-nn](https://github.com/NVlabs/tiny-cuda-nn/issues) and search to try to solve the problem.
 As binaries will be built for both tiny-cuda-nn and NeCT, the installation will usually take at least several minutes.